 Portland’s water mains that cross the Willamette River are more than 50 years old and will probably not survive a major earthquake.
 The Willamette River Crossing Project, which will build an earthquake-resilient water line under the Willamette River, is part of the Water Bureau’s investment in preparedness.
 The improvements we’re making will enhance our water system’s resilience and reduce future risks, ensuring safe and abundant water for generations to come.

 The Water Bureau has worked for the past several decades to increase the number of water supply facilities that can withstand earthquakes.
-Reservoirs at Kelly Butte and Powell Butte on the east side, and the future reservoir at Washington Park on the west side, were all designed to meet current seismic standards.
+Reservoirs at Kelly Butte, Powell Butte, and Washington Park all meet seismic standards.
 The Willamette River Crossing is the next step in strengthening our system to make it more resistant to earthquakes.
-The new pipe will be critical for bringing water to the west side of town.
+The new pipe is critical for bringing water to the west side of town.

 Project timeline and phases

 Timing has changed for implementation of the final phases of design and construction.
 The project is on pause for about a year, after which time we will complete the design and re-engage with the public about construction of the crossing.
 On this tentative schedule, construction would begin in fiscal year 2027-28.

 Work on this project will take place on both the east and west sides of the river.
 There will be construction in locations where we: